HITECHCRIME/HC_SG52_The_Fourth_Industrial_Revolution/README.md

 maze of your own making

 siren storage
-pattern recognition chains
-of our psyche
-out of moves
-out of window of activity
-might as well be nonexistent
+pattern recognition chains of our psyche out of moves, out of window of activity might as well be nonexistent

 virtual bling saliva